srappel/census_workshop_2022/index.md

 - Experiment with data discovery and access using [NHGIS](https://www.nhgis.org)

-- Bring tabular and geospatial Census/ACS data into GIS
+- Bring tabular and geospatial Census/ACS data into Desktop GIS

 - Discuss special considerations for GIS analysis with Census/ACS data

-- Get an update on the latest tools and trends

 ### Schedule